ProvableHQ/workshop/battleship/README.md

 ✅ Executed 'battleship.aleo/offer_battleship'
 ```

 The first output record is the udpated board_state.record.
 Notice the `game_started` flag is now true.
 This board cannot be used to offer any other battleship games or accept any battleship game offers.
 Player 1 would need to initialize a new board and use that instead.
 The second output record is a dummy move.record --
 there are no fire coordinates included to play on Player 2's board,
 and no information about any previous Player 2 moves (Player 2 has not made any moves yet).
 This move.record is owned by Player 2, who must use that in combination with their own board_state.record to accept the game.
 Let's do that now.

-### 4. Select Player 2's Board
+### 4: Player 2 Places Ships On The Board
 We must run the program as Player 2 now, so switch the `program.json` file to use Player 2's keys:
 ```json
 {